-You’d be surprised how much low hanging fruit you can find with a quick CRO audit on your forms.
+You’d be surprised how many simple changes you’ll make after a quick audit of your forms.

-6. Match the intent of a blog post with the correct offer
+6. Match the intent of a blog post with the right offer.

-Here’s a trick I like to use to align messaging properly.
+Here’s a quick trick to ensure the message aligns properly.
 Go into Ahrefs and plug your blog post URL in the site explorer feature.
-Look at all the keywords it ranks for:
+Look at all the keywords it ranks for.

-Your goal here is to understand broadly what your post ranks for, but also to try to find some “voice of customer” insights to steal for copywriting.
-For instance, this keyword “what to do in Austin this weekend,” might actually make a really good headline for an ebook or checklist I could offer.
+Your goal here is to understand broadly what your post ranks for and find other topics that are gaining traffic.
+For instance, the keyword “what to do in Austin this weekend,” might actually make a really good headline for an ebook or checklist.

-Finally, realize that you’re not stuck to only using web forms.
-You can use popups, surveys, live chat, and many more tools to capture leads.
+Remember: You’re not stuck to only using web forms.
+You can use pop-ups, surveys, live chat, and many more tools to capture leads.

 - Web Forms